What can we help with?

 Can I manage multiple GCs and projects in one place?

-How does BuildVision handle my supplier relationships?
+How does BuildVision handle my rep relationships?

 Will BuildVision replace my equipment reps?